Introduction to life insurance

 Most life insurance policies do the same thing—they help you protect your family if you’re not around to do it.
 But there are different kinds of life insurance.
 Here are the two most common types and how they’re different:

 Whole Life Insurance: Whole life coverage never runs out, as long as you keep paying your bill.
 Once a whole life policy starts covering you, it keeps on covering you for the rest of your life.
 When you pass away, your loved ones receive the payment.
-People often choose whole life insurance because they want to be certain their families will be protected no matter when they die and because the price they pay for whole life insurance doesn’t go up as they grow older.
+People often choose whole life insurance because they want to be certain it will help protect their families when they die and because the price they pay for whole life insurance doesn’t go up as they grow older.